QuestPDF/QuestPDF-Documentation/docs/.vitepress/theme/license/documents/sources/security-policy.md

 This approach works well in practice because QuestPDF maintains strict backwards compatibility — we treat breaking changes as a last resort.
 Updating to the latest version is, in the vast majority of cases, a straightforward operation.
 This lets us focus our efforts on a single, well-tested release rather than maintaining parallel patch branches, resulting in faster and more reliable fixes for everyone.

+Access to a patched release requires an active Update and Support Term; Community License users can always use the latest release free of charge.

 ## Scope

 Reports are generally in scope when they involve:

 - Vulnerabilities in the QuestPDF library.
 - Vulnerabilities in bundled native dependencies (Skia, qpdf) when exploitable through QuestPDF.
-- Malformed or untrusted input — such as SVG, images, fonts, text, or document metadata — that leads to unexpected behavior.
+- Malformed or untrusted input — such as SVG, images, fonts, text, or document metadata — that leads to unexpected behaviour.
 - Denial of service scenarios, including unexpected infinite loops, thread deadlocks, or unbounded memory allocations triggered by specific layout configurations or input.
 - Arbitrary file access, information disclosure, memory corruption, or remote code execution.